architest/pymeeus/README.rst

 GitHub: https://github.com/architest/pymeeus

-If you have Sphinx installed, you can generate your own, latest documentation going to directory 'docs' and issuing:
+If you have Sphinx installed, you can generate your own, latest documentation going to directory ‘docs’ and issuing:

 .. code:: sh

    make html

-Then the HTML documentation pages can be found in 'build/html'.
+Then the HTML documentation pages can be found in ‘build/html’.

 Contributing
 ------------